google/flatbuffers/Formatters.md

 # Format Guidelines

 If you are interesting in contributing to the flatbuffers project, please take a second to read this document.
-Each language has it's own set of rules, that are defined in their respective formatter/linter documents.
+Each language has its own set of rules, that are defined in their respective formatter/linter documents.

 # Notes